Katy Perry’s Baby Girl Appears To Be Flipping The Bird In New Ultrasound Photo Shared On Mother’s Day

 Fans of the singer loved the clip, which she shared appropriately enough, on Mother’s Day.

-“As my mother would say, ‘Paying for your raising,’ ” joked one follower.
+“As my mother would say, ‘Paying for your raising,'” joked one follower.

 “Babycat is such a mood,” said a second Instagram user of the cute sonogram video.